- 1. Name of the medicinal product

 4.7 Effects on ability to drive and use machines

-Most patients do not experience drowsiness with Benadryl Allergy Relief.
-Nevertheless, as there is individual variation in response to all medication, it is sensible to caution all patients about engaging activities requiring mental alertness, such as driving a car or operating machinery, until patients are familiar with their own response to the drug.
+Acrivastine may cause dizziness and somnolence.
+Nevertheless, as there is individual variation in response to all medication, it is sensible to caution all patients about engaging in activities requiring mental alertness, such as driving a car or operating machinery, until patients are familiar with their own response to the drug.

 4.8 Undesirable effects